ipfs/ipfs-docs/docs/how-to/mint-nfts-with-ipfs.md

 That was quite a lot to cover!
 We've seen how to add assets to IPFS and create NFT metadata, how to link our metadata to a new NFT on Ethereum, and how to pin our data with a remote provider for persistence.

 At this point, you might be wondering how to take these techniques and use them to build a production NFT minting platform.
-Of course there are many decisions involved in any new product or marketplace, so we can't think of everything here.
-But there are a few places where Minty is clearly not _production ready_, and by looking at them we can get a good idea of what technical work might be involved.
+Of course, there are many decisions involved in any new product or marketplace, so we can't think of everything here.
+But there are a few places where Minty is clearly not _production ready_, and by looking at them, we can get a good idea of what technical work might be involved.

 As a command-line app, `minty` is a pretty big departure from the rich, interactive web applications that power NFT minting platforms.
-If you want to build a web platform based on the techniques shown in Minty, you will either need to expose Minty's functionality via an HTTP api, or go the _fully decentralized_ route and interact with the NFT contract directly in the user's Ethereum-enabled web browser.
+If you want to build a web platform based on the techniques shown in Minty, you will either need to expose Minty's functionality via an HTTP API or go the _fully decentralized_ route and interact with the NFT contract directly in the user's Ethereum-enabled web browser.
 The good news is that all of the concepts we've learned so far are applicable to either environment.

 Since Minty currently runs on Node.js, it's straightforward to add an API server using one of the many Node HTTP frameworks like [Express][express-js] or [Koa][koa-js].
 However, it can be difficult to allow users to sign Ethereum transactions with their own private keys if the code is running on a backend server.
-As such, you may want to put some blockchain logic in the frontend, so that users can use [MetaMask][metamask] or a similar wallet to authorize token transfers.
+As such, you may want to put some blockchain logic in the frontend so that users can use [MetaMask][metamask] or a similar wallet to authorize token transfers.

 Work is also underway to [support the remote pinning service API][js-ipfs-remote-pin-pr] in `js-ipfs`, so soon you'll be able to run the entire process in the user's browser using an embedded IPFS node.

 If you're building a d-app without a backend server today and just can't wait, you could also use an HTTP API provided by a pinning service to send and pin content using traditional HTTP requests instead of embedding js-ipfs into your d-app.
 See [Pinata's documentation][pinata-docs] for an example.
-This makes your d-app code a little less generic, since it's tied to one provider's API, but it may be a good way to get started.
+This makes your d-app code a little less generic since it's tied to one provider's API, but it may be a good way to get started.
 Doing everything in the browser also means you'll need to carefully manage the API tokens for the pinning services you support, perhaps by allowing users to add their own credentials and storing the tokens in the browser's local storage.

 Finally, please consider that the Minty smart contract is intentionally very simple and is not tailored to the needs of a production platform.
 In particular, it lacks [access controls][docs-openzeppelin-access-control] and is not [upgradable][docs-openzeppelin-upgrade] without re-deploying the contract.
 Chances are you'll want your contract to include features that are unique to your platform as well, beyond the base ERC-721 functionality.